-- The transport time of the last sampling hole must be checked after installation and must be less than or equal to that determined by PipeCAD. - The flow low and flow high settings must be set to a value not exceeding 20%. - All modules must be powered by a suitable power supply approved to EN 54-4. - All cable glands must be rated IP67 or higher.
+- The transport time of the last sampling hole must be checked after installation and must be less than or equal to that determined by PipeCAD. - The flow low and flow high settings must be set to a value not exceeding 20%. - All modules must be powered by a suitable EN 54-4 approved power supply. - All cable glands must be rated IP67 or higher.